 One downside of living in Poston is that it can take a long time to commute to work.
 In Poston, the average commute to work is 36.23 minutes, which is quite a bit higher than the national average.

-Poston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Poston doesn't have a public transportation system that people use for their commute.

 The population of Poston has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.